Fiction Writing Workshop

 Google Maps centered on the KU Kansas Union.

-Unfortunately, this summer KU is enduring lots of road construction.
-See this map for details (click the image to see
+Unfortunately, each summer KU endures lots of road construction.
+See this map for details.

 The nearest major airport is Kansas City International (MCI), about 55 miles from

 Lawrence.
 Transportation to Lawrence from Kansas City International can be

 arranged through one of several airport shuttle services.
 By car, Lawrence is at

 We believe strongly in the free sharing of information via digital humanities such as this website, so you'll find a lot of content - including all of McKitterick's course syllabi and many materials from our classes - on this and related sites and social networks as part of the Center's educational outreach.
 Feel free to use this content for independent study, or to adapt it for your own educational and nonprofit purposes; just please credit us and link back to this website.
 We'd also love to hear from you if you used our materials!

 The Gunn Center is associated with the Science Fiction and Fantasy Writers of America (SFWA), the Science Fiction Research Association (SFRA), the University of Kansas, and other organizations, and is owned by James Gunn and Chris McKitterick.
 Web developer since 1992 is Chris McKitterick.

 This website and its contents are copyright 1992-present by Christopher McKitterick except where noted, and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 (Feel free to use and adapt for non-profit purposes, with attribution.
 For publication or profit purposes, please contact James Gunn or Chris McKitterick.)